cloudflare/cloudflare-docs/content/workers/platform/bindings/environment-variables.md

 # Environment variables

-In the Workers platform, environment variables, secrets, and KV namespaces are known as bindings.
+Environment variables, such as `vars` and secrets, are known as bindings.

-## Environment variables with Workers using ES modules format

-When deploying a Worker using ES modules format, any [bindings](/workers/platform/environment-variables/) will not be available as global runtime variables.
-Instead, they are passed to the handler as a [parameter](/workers/runtime-apis/fetch-event/#parameters) – refer to the `FetchEvent` [documentation for further comparisons and examples](/workers/runtime-apis/fetch-event/#bindings-1).

-## Environment variables via wrangler
+## Environment variables via Wrangler

-### Add environment variables via Wrangler
+### Add environment variables via `wrangler.toml`

 Environment variables are defined via the `[vars]` configuration in your `wrangler.toml` file.
 Environment variables are always plaintext or JSON values, represented using the [inline table toml syntax](https://toml.io/en/v1.0.0#inline-table).